Whitmer kidnap plot: 2 men acquitted, hung jury for 2 more - NewsBreak

 Whitmer kidnap plot: 2 men acquitted, hung jury for 2 more

-GRAND RAPIDS, Mich. — (AP) — A jury on Friday acquitted two men of all charges in a plot to kidnap Michigan Gov. Gretchen Whitmer but couldn't reach verdicts against the two alleged leaders, a stunning defeat for the government after a weekslong trial that centered on a remarkable FBI sting operation just before the 2020 election.
+GRAND RAPIDS, Mich. — (AP) — A jury acquitted two men of all charges in a plot to kidnap Michigan Gov. Gretchen Whitmer but couldn't reach verdicts against the two alleged leaders, a stunning defeat for the government after a weekslong trial that centered on an FBI sting operation just before the 2020 election.

-Whitmer did not immediately comment on the outcome, though her chief of staff was critical, saying Americans are “living through the normalization of political violence.”
+Whitmer's chief of staff critical was critical of Friday's outcome, saying that Americans are “living through the normalization of political violence.”

+Though Whitmer has not commented directly on the proceedings, she alluded to the trial’s outcome Saturday while speaking at the Michigan Democratic Party Endorsement Convention in Detroit.

+“I have often been asked why the heck do I want to keep doing this job.
+And after yesterday I’m sure we all have to ask that question maybe once or twice,” she said.
+“But here’s the reason: Tough times call for tough people and we are going to get through this together.”

 Daniel Harris, 24, and Brandon Caserta, 33, were found not guilty of conspiracy.
 In addition, Harris was acquitted of charges related to explosives and a gun.